-Domestic violence survivors can attain criminal and civil protection or restraining order for protecting themselves from any abuse further.
+Domestic violence survivors can attain criminal and civil protection or restraining orders to protect themselves from further abuse.

 Under EPO

-Under emergency protection order(EPO), the police can ask the aggressor from the two parties involved, to leave home.
-The police can also remove guns from the abuser or offer short-term protection (3 to 7 days) to the victim
+Under an emergency protection order(EPO), the police can ask the aggressor from the two parties involved to leave the home.
+The police can also remove guns from the abuser or offer short-term protection (3 to 7 days) to the victim.

 Criminal protection order

-In criminal protection order, the district attorney can request to resolve a pending criminal case, or the judge can order protection to the victim from the perpetrator or defendant of the crime.
+In criminal protection order, the district attorney can request to resolve a pending criminal case.
+The judge can order the victim’s protection from the crime’s perpetrator or defendant.

-All 50 states have protection orders named differently; some states term it as restraining order while some call it orders of protection, the injunction of protection or protection order.
+All 50 states have protection orders named differently; some states term them as a restraining orders, while some call them orders of protection, the injunction of security, or protection order.

 What are the different provisions in the protection order?